Season’s Greetings from the KE team. Click here for our festive opening hours.

 PHD specialise in cold weather equipment, from the world’s lightest right up to the most protective for Everest or the Poles.
 It’s a large range.
 So to help you choose what you need to keep you warm, PHD have listed the gear that is appropriate for this expedition.
 View >> http://www.phdesigns.co.uk/gearadviser/destination.php?destinations_id=18

-Cotswold Outdoor Red PantonMany of the Equipment items listed above are available from Cotswold Outdoor - our 'Official Recommended Outdoor Retailer'.
-When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers.
+Many of the equipment items listed above are available from Cotswold Outdoor - our 'Official Recommended Outdoor Retailer'.
+When you book a holiday with KE you will receive a 12.5% discount with Cotswold Outdoor, Snow+Rock and Runners Need.
+The discount code can be downloaded from your MyKE account and you can use this code at the checkout, either in store or online.

 Reviews

-4.8 out of 5 from 10 reviews
+4.8 out of 5 from 11 reviews

 Back to the Baltoro - all change? ★★★★★

 Andrew's review of the August / September 2022 K2 and Concordia trek - below - is both comprehensive and evocative, but I can add a slightly different perspective.
 I first trekked to K2 in 1990, with KE, Baltistan Tours and the legendary Rex Munro.
 The 2022 trip was a chance to return with my son, who is about the same age as I was all those years ago.
-Some things had changed a lot; Skardu is a town, not a village with an airstrip, you can photograph bridges without fear of military interest and there are horses carrying luggage along the trail.
+Some things had changed a lot; Skardu is a town, not a village with an airstrip, you can photograph bridges without fear of military interes t and there are horses carrying luggage along the trail.
 However, the biggest difference is no doubt the road through the Braldu gorge to and beyond Askole.
 Not only does this cut almost a week from the walking, but has also bought noticeable improvements for the villages and people along the way.
 Although as we found this year, when it's washed away, you have to return to the old ways and travel by foot.
 One thing that hasn't changed is the scenery - I took many of the same photos again from the same places.
 It's a tough trek, even in the warm, dry days that we had this year, but the sense of increasing scale and remoteness is worth it.
 To spend time in Concordia again, with very few other parties, was particularly welcome.
 Bart did an excellent job of stepping into Rex's shoes for me, as did Zafar, who has taken over at Baltistan Tours from his father, who waved us off all those years ago.
 I'm glad that I had the chance to repeat what is probably the best trekking that I've ever done.

-By Graham Godstone | 23 December 2022
+By Graham from Godstone | 23 December 2022

 Relentless, arduous and undulating but incredibly rewarding ★★★★★